EricSeynaeve/sispy/README.md

 # sispy

-Python library for working with the Gembird Energenie PMS2 power strip, including programming the hardware schedules.
+Python library for working with the Gembird Energenie PMS2 power switch, including programming the hardware schedules.

-After receiving the EG-PMS2, I found out wines does not support USB drivers.
+After receiving the EG-PMS2, I found out wine does not support USB drivers.
 The apps I found (didn't find egpms_ctl till much later) didn't support the hardware schedule.

 When contacting the distributor, they provided me with some information on programming the hardware schedules.
-Using this + some revers engineering (the doc obtained contained some errors), I managed to come up with a, IMHO, intuitive python library.
+Using information + some reverse engineering (the doc obtained contained some errors), I managed to come up with a, IMHO, intuitive python library.

 ## Usage example

-Before running this example, make sure the power strip is connected to the computer.
+Before running this example, make sure the power switch is connected to the computer.

 ```python
 from SisPy import SisPy